computational-metabolomics/dmatools-galaxy/README.md

 DMAtools for Galaxy
 ========================
 Galaxy tools for use within the Deep Metabolome Annotation (DMA) project.
-Currently only for mass spectrometry data, the tools are primarily for additinal data processing (including directed fragmentation tools) and for interaction with Deep Metabolome Annotation Database ([DMAdb](https://github.com/computational-metabolomics/dmadb))
+Currently only for mass spectrometry data, the tools are primarily for additional data processing (including directed fragmentation tools) and for interaction with Deep Metabolome Annotation Database ([DMAdb](https://github.com/computational-metabolomics/dmadb))

 Warning
 ------